The curriculum at the UofSC School of Medicine Greenville is an integrated blend of

 That partnership has allowed third- and fourth-year UofSC School of Medicine Columbia

-medical students to complete their final two years of education at GHS.
-With the recent
+medical students to complete their final two years of education with Prisma Health

-The charter class of the UofSC School of Medicine Greenville enrolled 53 first-year
+class of the University of South Carolina School of Medicine Greenville enrolled 53

-medical students in August 2012, with that number growing to 100 first-year medical
+first-year medical students in August 2012, with that number growing to 100 first-year

 The University of South Carolina is one of only seven universities with two separately

 accredited M.D. programs.
-Separate accreditation permits the two UofSC medical schools
+Separate accreditation permits the UofSC Schools of Medicine

 to provide separate and distinct curricula geared to the strengths and philosophies